 For apps, the following commands are available:

-: Deploy an app.
-Ruby on Rails apps have an optional Args
+deploy: Deploy an app.
+Ruby on Rails apps have an optional Args parameter named

 is {"migrate":["false"]}.